-We’ll explore the key elements common to all businesses including accounting, finance, legal, human resources, marketing, planning and project management.
+We’ll explore the key elements common to all businesses, including accounting, finance, human resources, marketing, organizational behavior, planning and project management.
 You’ll gain insight on how to increase productivity, craft strategy and develop and implement effective business plans.
-Whether you’re looking to advance in your current organization, move into a different role or start your own business, you’ll gain the training needed to reach your goals.
+Whether you’re looking to advance in your current organization, move into a different role or start your own business, you’ll gain the training you need to reach your goals.

 Professionals who want to broaden and deepen their knowledge of business fundamentals.

 Hear from instructor Leta Beard about how the program explores the inner workings of the different functional areas in business, such as strategy, marketing, human resources, finance and accounting.

 Essential financial concepts, including how to analyze financial statements, understand security valuation and evaluate market structure

 Techniques for identifying and addressing marketing challenges and opportunities